loisaleghe/elevatorSimulator/README.txt

 Test Set-Up Instruction
 ****************************

-* To run the test cases, Open Eclipse and run the AllTests.java class.
+* To run the test cases, Open Eclipse and run the AllTests class found in the "elevatorSimulatorTests" package.
 * All tests should pass.